Lawliet1701/mcp-sitecore-server/README.md

     - [x] `logging-get-logs`: retrieves Sitecore logs from the log directory with filtering options

 - [ ] Sitecore CLI
+  - [x] `sitecore-cli-documentation`: gets sitecore cli documentation to provide more context for LLM

 ### Tools selection